hikeventures/hikeventures.github.io/_posts/reviews/2013-01-21-petzl-nao-headlamp-test.markdown

   - headlamps
 layout: post
 ---

-The Petzl Nao is a new headlamp which is able to adapt its light according to the environment which makes it a great headlamp if you need to see far but at the same be able to read e.g. a map at night.
+The Petzl Nao Plus is a new headlamp which is able to adapt its light according to the environment which makes it a great headlamp if you need to see far but at the same be able to read e.g. a map at night.
 You can also set the levels of the lamp manually and adjust the levels via the Petzl software on your PC according to your needs.
+Moreover, you can also adapt the light with your smartphone via bluetooth.
+The review below is about the previous model of the Petzl Nao Plus.
+Beside the bluetooth functionality the new Petzl Nao Plus also features more Lumen (750 Lumen) than the old model.

 <!--more-->

 {% include banner_ad.html %}